logzio/documentation/docs/user-guide/admin/give-aws-access-with-iam-roles.md

 ### Replace the external ID in your IAM role

 Browse to the [IAM roles](https://console.aws.amazon.com/iam/home#/roles) page.
-Open the role used by the configuration you deleted in step 1.
+Open the role used by the configuration you deleted in a previous step.

 ![IAM role summary page, trust relationships tab](https://dytvr9ot2sszz.cloudfront.net/logz-docs/aws/logzrole-in-aws.png)